christophgil/ZIPsFS/README.md

 Optionally, ZIPsFS can read certain ZIP entries entirely into RAM and provide the data from the RAM copy  at higher speed.
 This may improve performance for compressed ZIP entries that are read from varying positions in the file, so-called file file-seek.
-This concerns file entries with file name and size rules given in  in *ZIPsFS_configuration.c*.
-Furthermore, compressed ZIP entries are cached in RAM if the reading position ever jumps backward.
 With the  option **-l** an upper limit of memory consumption for the ZIP  RAM cache is specified.

 Further caches aim at faster file listing of large directories.